devzendo/transputer-emulator/README.md

 transputer-emulator
 ===================
-This is a portable, open source emulator of the 32-bit Inmos T414/T800/T801/T805 Transputer family, and a Node Server that interfaces it to a host OS, providing boot/debug/IO facilities.
+This is a portable, open source emulator of the 32-bit Inmos T414/T800/T801/T805 Transputer family, and a host/file I/O Server that interfaces it to a host OS, providing boot/debug/IO facilities.

 It runs on Apple macOS (El Capitan+), Windows 10, CentOS 7.6, Ubuntu 16.04/18.04 and Raspbian Stretch.